PlaidCloud/website/content/en/docs/concepts/workloads/pods/ephemeral-containers.md

 ## Understanding ephemeral containers

 {{< glossary_tooltip text="Pods" term_id="pod" >}} are the fundamental building
-block of Kubernetes applications.
+block of PlaidCloud applications.
 Since Pods are intended to be disposable and replaceable, you cannot add a container to a Pod once it has been created.
 Instead, you usually delete and replace Pods in a controlled fashion using
 {{< glossary_tooltip text="deployments" term_id="deployment" >}}.